balena-io/docs/pages/learn/develop/hardware/i2c-and-spi.md

 In order to work work with 1-wire and digital temperature sensors you will need to do the following:

-* Edit the `config.txt` in `{{ $names.company.short }}-boot` partition of the SD card and append the following lines.
+- Edit the `config.txt` in `balena-boot` partition of the SD card and append the following lines.

 ```
 dtoverlay=w1-gpio
 ```

-* Add `modprobe w1-gpio && modprobe w1-therm` before your start scripts in either your package.json start command or Dockerfile `CMD` command.
+- Add `modprobe w1-gpio && modprobe w1-therm` before your start scripts in either your package.json start command or Dockerfile `CMD` command.

 An example of this is shown in our \[Firebase Temperature Logger]\[firebaseTemp-link] project.